Tom Brady Mulls Eventual Retirement, Shuts Down Rumored Rift With Bill Belichick

 Tom Brady may be retiring soon.
 Or maybe not.

-As The Guardian reports, the 41-year-old sat down with Oprah Winfrey to talk about the inevitable end of his career, a rumored feud with Patriots head coach Bill Bilicheck, and national anthem protests, among other things.
+As The Guardian reports, the 41-year-old sat down with Oprah Winfrey to talk about the inevitable end of his career, a rumored feud with Patriots head coach Bill Belichick, and national anthem protests, among other things.

 Family Comes First